vikassharma26/Flipkart-Laptop-Data-Cleaning-MCode-PowerQuery-DAX/README.md

 - **Solution**: Applied Power Query's delimiter functions and M code to clean and update the processor column.

 ### 4. Warranty Extraction
-- **Challenge**: Warranty information was unstructured and inconsistent in the product name.
+- **Challenge**: Warranty information was unstructured and inconsistent in the description.
 - **Solution**: Used a custom M code function to extract warranty terms from the product description reliably.

 ## Visualizations in Power BI